joeglantern/yoma-auth/ADVANTA_INTEGRATION.md

    - Send confirmation SMS to users upon successful data receipt
    - Notify users of any errors that need correction

+5. **Use Lookup Endpoints**:
+   - Before sending data, query the `/lookup/education` and `/lookup/gender` endpoints to obtain the correct IDs.
+   - Include these IDs in the webhook request payload.

 ## Testing

 For testing purposes, you can use the provided token and send a request with valid data: